List of Recalled Philips Products: CPAP Machines, BiPAP Devices, and Ventilators

 On June 30, 2021, the FDA issued a Safety Communication document concerning the June 2021 recall of certain Philips CPAP machines, BiPAP devices, and mechanical ventilators.
-Therein the FDA pointed out the Philips recall health risks for patients and provided a list of recalled Philips products.
+Therein the FDA provided a list of recalled Philips products and pointed out the potential health risks for patients who used the recalled Philips products.

 That June 2021 FDA document, “Certain Philips Respironics Ventilators, BiPAP, and CPAP Machines Recalled Due to Potential Health Risks: FDA Safety Communication“, started with this rather alarming paragraph:

 The U.S. Food and Drug Administration (FDA) is alerting people who use Philips Respironics ventilators, BiPAP, and CPAP machines and their health care providers that Philips Respironics has recalled certain devices (see table below) due to potential health risks.
 The polyester-based polyurethane (PE-PUR) sound abatement foam, which is used to reduce sound and vibration in these affected devices, may break down and potentially enter the device’s air pathway.
 If this occurs, black debris from the foam or certain chemicals released into the device’s air pathway may be inhaled or swallowed by the person using the device.

 Below, we present Philips “product identification” information from the June 2021 Philips recall FDA Safety Communication that is limited to only those recalled Philips CPAP machines, Philips BiPAP devices, and Philips ventilators that are intended for home use by patients in the US:

 - CPAP and BiPAP Devices: Continuous Ventilator, Non-life Supporting